tauthethirtythird/io_qp2_rule_kor/readme.md

 - `Garbage messiness` is increased
 - Activates `Garbage line protection`

+## Special Mods

 ### Duo+ (Bleeding Hearts)

 > Even as we bleed, we keep holding on...

-Special mod, exclusive to 2025 Valentine's Day event, free to play for everyone for a week (includes regular version), unlocking not required
+Exclusive to 2025 Valentine's Day event, free to play for everyone for a week (includes regular version), unlocking not required

 - When attacking (sending/cancelling both count) there is a Backfire, prioritizing the partner, if already dead then it will attack yourself (parameter is Zen mode's unclear 0.5x, without warning or waiting instantaneously enter the board)
 - When one of the players dies the altitude will be temporary locked, until being revived